SymSpell vs. BK-tree: 100x faster fuzzy string search & spell checking

-Conventional wisdom and textbooks say are especially suited for spelling correction and fuzzy string search.
+Conventional wisdom and textbooks say BK-trees are especially suited for spelling correction and fuzzy string search.
 But does this really hold true?

 So I decided to compare and benchmark the BK-tree to other options.